-You should plan to take the SAT in May of your junior year and if appropriate SAT Subject Tests in June.
+You should plan to take the SAT in March of your junior year and if appropriate SAT Subject Tests in May or June.
 Most colleges require the SAT or the ACT.
-The SAT includes sections on Critical Reading, Mathematics, and Writing, including an essay.
-You may repeat the test in November and/or December of your senior year if you feel you can improve your score.
+The SAT includes two sections: Evidence Based Reading and Writing and Math, including an optional essay.
+You may repeat the test in August, October and/or November of your senior year if you feel you can improve your score.
 All scores will appear on the report, but many colleges will consider the highest one.
-Some students benefit from courses designed to prepare students for the SAT's.
-Talk to your counselor about programs available at Masco and elsewhere.
-ACT's are also accepted by almost all colleges in the country and they can be taken in either April or June.
-If you take the ACT's, be sure to take the ACT with Writing.
+Some students benefit from courses designed to prepare them for the SAT and ACT.
+Talk to your counselor about programs that are available.
+The ACT is also accepted by almost all colleges in the country and they can be taken in either April or June.
+If you take the ACT, check with individual college websites to see if writing is required.

 In addition, some colleges require the SAT Subject Tests, which are one hour in length, and measure your knowledge in specific subjects.
-You should check individual college catalogs or websites for the requirements; colleges can request up to three SAT Subject Tests.
+You should check individual college websites for the requirements; colleges can request up to three SAT Subject Tests.
 It is not possible to take both SAT and the SAT Subject Tests on the same day.
-SAT II Subject Tests are normally taken in June of your junior year, a fact which should be kept in mind while selecting junior courses.
-(The June timing is essential for Early Application candidates.)
-However, if you feel particularly competent in a sophomore subject (such as Algebra II Honors), you might consider taking this one test at the end of your sophomore year.
-Discuss these decisions with your counselor.

-The SAT may not be taken on the same date as the SAT Subject Tests.
-The Guidance Department has information on these dates, procedures, and registration deadlines.
-Test dates and registration forms are also available at Collegeboard.com.
+The School Counseling Department has information on the SAT dates, procedures, and registration deadlines.
+Test dates, registration information, and fees are also available at Collegeboard.org.
 ACT information is available at ACT.org.
-Results of tests will be sent to you within four to six weeks, and are also available online.
+Results of tests are available online by the dates put forth by the